 Treatment of complications or surgical procedures, including corneal collagen cross-linking, arising from post-keratorefractive surgery (e.g. LASIK) corneal ectasia are not covered, even if medically necessary.
 Refractive surgery is a benefit exclusion.

 DESCRIPTION OF PROCEDURE OR SERVICE:

-Corneal collagen cross-linking (CXL) is a photochemical procedure approved by the Food and Drug Administration for the treatment of progressive keratoconus and corneal ectasia.
+Corneal collagen cross-linking is a photochemical procedure approved by the Food and Drug Administration (FDA) for the treatment of progressive keratoconus and corneal ectasia.
 Keratoconus is a dystrophy of the cornea characterized by progressive deformation (steepening) of the cornea while corneal ectasia is keratoconus that occurs after refractive surgery.
 Both lead to functional loss of vision and need for corneal transplantation.

 Treatment options for ectasia include intraocular pressure-lowering drugs, and intracorneal ring segments.
-Frequently, a penetrating keratoplasty is required.
+Frequently, penetrating keratoplasty is required.